zwerm/composite-bs-client/README.md

 This class lies at the heart of BotSocket clients.

 It manages the actual socket connection to the BotSocket server, emitting events where appropriate.
-It also handles the initial handshaking with the server, passing it the sessionId as both a url parameter and in the client handshake.
+It also handles the initial handshaking with the server, passing it the clientId as both a url parameter and in the client handshake.

 When the socket opens, `BSClientSocket#E_SOCKET_OPEN` is emitted.
 When the socket closes, `BSClientSocket#E_SOCKET_CLOSE` is emitted.